-- Charter schools are public schools
+- Charter schools are public schools.

-- Charter schools do not charge tuition for full-day kindergarten through high school
+- Charter schools do not charge tuition for full-day kindergarten through high school.

-- Charter schools do not have special entrance requirements
+- Charter schools do not have special entrance requirements.

-- Charter schools are bound by federal and state public school laws
+- Charter schools are bound by federal and state public school laws.

-- Charter schools do not discriminate
+- Charter schools do not discriminate.

-- Charter schools accept students with disabilities and/or special needs
+- Charter schools accept students with disabilities and/or special needs.

-- Charter schools do not teach religion
+- Charter schools do not teach religion.

-Why do applications have to be MAILED in?
+Why do applications have to be mailed in?

 Do I have to fill out the school of choice form?

-Yes, when you initially apply, this form needs to be filled out.
+Yes, when you apply, this form needs to be filled out.
 Enrollment information and forms can be found here.

 What does the Parent Volunteer Committee do?

-How to report attendance?
+How do I report attendance?

-Does the school provide lunches?
+Does FCMS provide lunches?

-Can I sign-up to volunteer?
+May I volunteer?